Content Marketing Manager

 Businesses connect with electric vehicles using a EV API to access real-time data for building software applications, research databases, and vehicle maintenance reports.

 With permission to access car data like mileage, battery levels, and charging statuses, Recurrent provides drivers with battery performance reports for used electric vehicles.
-Data accessed through Smartcar's EV API is transparent and accurate, enabling Recurrent to build a cross-manufacturer EV battery data set.
+Data accessed through the Smartcar EV API is transparent and accurate, enabling Recurrent to build a cross-manufacturer EV battery data set.

 Rolling Energy Networks accesses this vehicle data to help utilities build load management programs and conduct EV research for grid integration.